LostInSauce02/JayHawkPlusBackEnd/README.md

 **SQL Express Database**

 Before we create the respective tables, we need to create a SQL Express Database within MS Visual Studios.
 You can achieve this by clicking on the view tab and selecting Server Explorer in MS Visual Studios.
 Then right click on Data Connections, where you should be able to add a new connection for a local database.
+Replace the connection string of the database in the Startup.cs file with the connection string of the database you have created.

 **AUTH Table**